apigee/ansible-opdk-accelerator/setup-ansible-controller/README-backup.md

 # Usage Instructions

-## Sample Usage to Setup an Ansible Control Server in the local folder
+## Sample Usage to Setup an Ansible Control Server

 A basic controller can be configured in the current directory: